Reference Projects header

 The first step to build a reference project, is to create a skeleton firmware.
 For some architectures, we prepared step-by-step guides you can follow.
 For other architectures, please refer to the respective manuals to implement steps 1-4 mentioned above, or tell us to make a guide for it.

-Skeleton firmare on STM32 Cube IDE for F2/F4/F7/H5/H7 MCU with Ethernet MAC
+Skeleton firmware for STM32 F2/F4/F7/H5/H7 MCU with Ethernet MAC on Cube IDE

 The table below summarises peripherals for various boards: